Approximation theory for distant Bang calculus

 But we can observe that the cardinality of the bag reduces during this reduction; hence if we iterate this reduction, we eventually reach a term like $(\lambda x[x]_k)[]\todbrs\emptyset$ (if an empty reduction has not occurred before).
-So, $\taylornf\Omega=\emptyset$. \item Similarly, if $m\app Y^n_x$, we verify easily that $m\todbrs x[n_1,…,n_k]$, with $n_i\app Y^n_x$.
+So, $\taylornf\Omega=\emptyset$. \item Similarly, if $m\app Y^n_x$, we verify easily that $m\todbrs x[n_1,\dots ,n_k]$, with $n_i\app Y^n_x$.
 In particular, $x[]\app Y^n_x$ and is in normal form.
-Actually, $\taylornf{Y^n_x}$ can be characterized inductively : $x[]\in\taylornf{Y^n_x}$, and if $n_1,…,n_k\in \taylornf{Y^n_x}$, then $x[n_1,…,n_k]\in\taylornf{Y^n_x}$, for any $k$. \item The other fixpoint term, $Y^v_x$, behaves slightly differently: if $m\app Y^v_x$, then we verify $m\todbrs^* xn$, for some $n\app Y^v_x$.
-But here, because of the argument not being in a bag, all approximants reduce (if not $\emptyset$) to some term $xxx…xn$, but are not in normal form; since such a reduction terminates, we observe that $\taylornf{Y^v_x}=\emptyset$. \end{itemize}
+Actually, $\taylornf{Y^n_x}$ can be characterized inductively : $x[]\in\taylornf{Y^n_x}$, and if $n_1,\dots ,n_k\in \taylornf{Y^n_x}$, then $x[n_1,\dots ,n_k]\in\taylornf{Y^n_x}$, for any $k$. \item The other fixpoint term, $Y^v_x$, behaves slightly differently: if $m\app Y^v_x$, then we verify $m\todbrs^* xn$, for some $n\app Y^v_x$.
+But here, because of the argument not being in a bag, all approximants reduce (if not $\emptyset$) to some term $xxx\dots xn$, but are not in normal form; since such a reduction terminates, we observe that $\taylornf{Y^v_x}=\emptyset$. \end{itemize}